mike-ady/Stenokey/Documentation/User_Manual.md

 Follow the instructions on that page and download the "latest stable version" for your operating system.
 Follow the instructions specific to your operating system to install the software.

-On Windows, you may need to run Plover "As Administrator" to get it to work properly.

 ## Configuring Plover

+Note:  On Windows, you will need to run Plover "as administrator" to allow Plover to translate keystrokes for your word processing software, etc.  To run Plover as administrator, right click on the Plover shortcut and select "Run as administrator".

 Connect the Stenokey to a USB port on your PC if you haven't done so already.
 Open Plover, click on the Configure button then select the Machine tab on the dialog that opens.
 Click on the "Machine:" drop down listbox and select the protocol that you configured the Stenokey for.
 If you have configured the Stenokey for NKRO Keyboard mode, select "Keyboard" as the machine type.
-Click on OK to dismiss the dialog box.

 All of the non-NKRO protocols use the USB serial interface and you will need to select a serial port for Plover to connect to.
 Click on the Scan button to scan for available serial ports on your PC.
 If more than one serial port appears in the "Port" drop down listbox and you aren't sure which one is associated with the Stenokey, unplug the Stenokey and click on the Scan button in Plover again.
 One serial port should disappear and that should be the Stenokey's port.

-Use the defaults for the rest of the settings on the Machine tab and click on OK to dismiss the dialog box.
+Once you've set the serial port, use the defaults for the rest of the settings on the Machine tab and click on OK to dismiss the Configuration dialog box.

 ## Using the Stenokey